open-telemetry/opentelemetry-go/website_docs/getting-started.md

 * Initializing a `TracerProvider` and handling its shutdown
 * Initializing the `net/http` instrumentation library and wrapping the HTTP handler

+A `Resource` is useful metadata included in every trace.
+A `TracerProvider` is used to create traces by letting you create a `Tracer`.
+You'll create your own `Tracer` later in this article.

 For details, see [Initializing Tracing](manual.md#initiallizing-a-new-tracer).